Mayukh27/XNERF/README.md

 ## Overview

-X-NERF++ is a research framework for malware analysis that learns a single, **architecture-invariant** representation of program behavior from six heterogeneous input modalities — binary images, API call sequences, control-flow graphs, memory traces, network events, and an intermediate semantic representation (ISR).
+XNERF++ is a research framework for malware analysis that learns a single, **architecture-invariant** representation of program behavior from six heterogeneous input modalities — binary images, API call sequences, control-flow graphs, memory traces, network events, and an intermediate semantic representation (ISR).

 These modalities are fused through a **Semantic Field Synchronizer**, aligned across instruction-set architectures with an adversarial **Cross-Architecture Aligner**, and projected into a continuous **Malware Neural Execution Field (MNEF)** that supports detection, family attribution, cross-architecture recognition, zero-shot recognition, and similarity retrieval from one shared latent space.